 We had no one available to drive us today, so our day trip options were determined by where we could go on public transport that wouldn’t take forever.
-We had settled on Xativa, about an hour or so from Valencia on the train, and we’d booked cheap tickets the night before – although, there was some sort of mix-up as the return time we booked wasn’t what our tickets said, and on inspection of the timetable it was our tickets, not our booking, that was correct – which meant we had an hour less in Xativa than originally planned!
+We had settled on Xativa, about an hour or so from València on the train, and we’d booked cheap tickets the night before.
+Although, there was some sort of mix-up as the return time we booked wasn’t what our tickets said.
+On inspection of the timetable it was our tickets, not our booking, that was correct – which meant we had an hour less in Xativa than originally planned!
 We still had about 3.5-4 hours in total though, if I remember right, which was long enough.

-After sufficiently exploring it all, and stopping for an iced coffee in the sunshine on the terrace by the castle entrance, we made our descent into the town again to catch the train back to Valencia.
-As we were heading back earlier than initially planned, we popped back down to the beach again for another quick swim, before returning to the flat for a dinner, and a thriller movie, since it was Halloween after all.
+After sufficiently exploring it all, and stopping for an iced coffee in the sunshine on the terrace by the castle entrance, we made our descent into the town again to catch the train back to València.
+As we were heading back earlier than initially planned, we popped back down to the beach again for another quick swim.
+Then returned to the flat for dinner, and a thriller movie, since it was Halloween after all.

 3 – Peña Cortada